-Bloodroot Trail is a 14.6 mile lightly trafficked loop trail located near Lagro, IN that features a lake and is rated as moderate.
+Bloodroot Trail is a 14.6 mile lightly trafficked loop trail located near Lagro, Indiana that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 good hike for just about all conditions and skill levels

 This was a great 13 mile loop for an overnight trip!
 Campsite #2 is great with access to reservoir and very secluded.
 It has a fire pit and picnic table.
 Everything is well marked and maintained.

 I'm a novice backpacker.
 This was a good trail to test skills and train.
 I hiked my gear from the Mount Etna trailhead to campsite #1 which is an easy 1.25 miles up to about 3 miles if you "hug" the reservior.
 The trail and campsite were well kept.
 It was a fun trip.
 My only complaint is poor access to the lake for the purpose of getting water to filter and drink.
 Big problem if you want to spend more than just overnight.
 There were some streams, but too dry to get water out from them.